 College of Business

-Welcome to the second year of the College of Business (COB) at Shepherd University.
+Welcome to the third year of the College of Business (COB) at Shepherd University.

 The creation of the COB in 2017 was a formal consolidation of Shepherd’s business oriented academic departments: Accounting, Business Administration, and Economics & Finance, as well as the Masters of Business Administration (MBA) – into a single academic unit.
 This organizational change allows for business-oriented departments, faculty, and programs to obtain a synergy for the stakeholders we serve.